-(3) Amounts reflect the aggregate grant date fair value of stock awards granted during the applicable fiscal year computed in accordance with FASB ASC Topic 718 and do not reflect the actual value that may be recognized by each NEO.
-The actual value, if any, that the NEOs will realize for these awards is a function of the market value of the underlying shares of our common stock if and when these awards vest and, with respect to performance-based restricted stock units ("PSUs"), the level of attainment of the applicable performance targets.
-With respect to stock awards granted in 2022, on March 1, 2022, the participating

-NEOs received the following annual grants: (i) RSUs with a grant date fair value per share of \$14.61, which was the closing price of our Class A common stock on the last business day prior to the date of grant, and (ii) PSUs subject to both continued service and performance vesting conditions, with a grant date fair value per share of \$25.36, which was determined using a Monte Carlo simulation based on the probable outcome of achieving the performance target.
-For additional information on the assumptions used in these valuations, please read Note 16 to the Financial Statements in our Annual Report on Form 10-K. In connection with his appointment as Chief Financial Officer, Mr. Tompsett received an award of RSUs with a grant date fair value per share of \$16.12, which was the closing price of our Class A common stock on the last business day prior to the date of grant.
-For Ms. Schroer, the amount for 2022 also includes \$1,251,941, which reflects the incremental fair value of certain of Ms. Schroer's RSU awards that were accelerated by the Board on June 8, 2022 in connection with her departure from the Company.
+Amounts reflect the aggregate grant date fair value of stock awards granted during the applicable fiscal year computed in accordance with FASB (3) ASC Topic 718 and do not reflect the actual value that may be recognized by each NEO.
+The actual value, if any, that the NEOs will realize for these awards is a function of the market value of the underlying shares of our common stock if and when these awards vest and, with respect to PSUs, the level of attainment of the applicable performance goals.
+With respect to stock awards granted in 2024: (i) on March 1, 2024, the participating NEOs received RSUs subject to continued service vesting conditions with a grant date fair value per unit of \$12.04, which was the closing price of our common stock on the last business day prior to the date of grant, and (ii) on May 10, 2024, the participating NEOs received PSUs subject to both continued service and performance vesting conditions, with a grant date fair value per share of \$29.38, which was determined using a Monte Carlo simulation based on the probable outcome of achieving the performance goals.
+For additional information on the assumptions used in these valuations, please read Note 15 to the Financial Statements in our Annual Report on Form 10-K for the 2024 Fiscal Year.